Read the article and follow the step-by-step instructions for configuring Snowflake with Intentwise Analytics Cloud

 -

-Enter the Account Name, Username, Password, Database Name, Warehouse, Region, and click on Save.
+Enter the Account Name, Username, Private Key, Pass Phrase (optional), Database Name, Warehouse, Region, and click on Save.

 -